-Even though our day was a pretty rough one in many ways, we still had a great time!
+Even though our day was a pretty rough one in many ways, we still had a great first time at Universal Studios Orlando!
 We loved experiencing a new-to-us theme park together and we were blown away by the magic of The Wizarding World of Harry Potter.

 I felt very content with everything we’d gotten to do on Day 1 and we were all excited for Day 2 at the parks!